A History of Solar Activity over Millennia: The Proxy Method of Past Solar-Activity Reconstruction

-Computation of $^{10}$Be isotope production is straightforward, provided a model of the atmospheric cascade is available.
-The first consistent model was developed by D.~Lal et al. \citep{bhandari66, lal67, lal68}, using an empirical approach based on fitting simplified model calculations to measurements of the isotope concentrations and ``star'' (inelastic nuclear collisions) formations in the atmosphere.
-Next was an analytical model by \citet{obrien79}, who solved the problem of the GCR-induced cascade in the atmosphere using an analytical stationary approximation in the form of the Boltzmann equation, which has also been normalized per ``star'' formation.
+Computation of \super{10}Be isotope production is straightforward, provided a model of the atmospheric cascade is available.
+The first consistent model was developed by D.~Lal \textit{et al.} \citep{bhandari66, lal67, lal68}, using an empirical approach based on fitting simplified model calculations to measurements of the isotope concentrations and ``star'' (inelastic nuclear collisions) formations in the atmosphere.
+Next was an analytical model by \citet{obrien79}, who solved the problem of the GCR-induced cascade in the atmosphere using an analytical stationary approximation in the form of the Boltzmann equation.
 Those models were based on calculating the rate of inelastic collisions or ``stars'' and then applying the mean spallation yield per ``star''.
 A new step in the modelling of isotope production was made by \citet{masarik99}, who performed a full Monte-Carlo simulation of a GCR-initiated cascade in the atmosphere and used cross sections of spallation reactions directly instead of the average ``star'' efficiency.
-A recent model by \citet{webber03} and \citet{webber07} is also based on a full Monte-Carlo simulation of the atmospheric cascade, using improved cross sections.
-The global production rate of $^{10}$Be is about 0.02\,--\,0.03~atoms~cm$^{-2}$~sec$^{-1}$ \citep{masarik99, webber07, usoskin_7Be_08}, which is lower than that for $^{14}$C by two orders of magnitude (about 2~atoms~cm$^{-2}$~sec$^{-1}$; see Section~\ref{S:14C_pro}).
-The yield function of $^{10}$Be production is shown in Figure~\ref{Fig:yield}A and the differential production rate in Figure~\ref{Fig:yield}B. One can see that the peak of $^{10}$Be sensitivity, especially in polar regions, is shifted towards lower energies (below 1~GeV) compared with both $^{14}$C and neutron monitor sensitivities.
-This implies that the $^{10}$Be isotope is relatively more sensitive to less energetic CR and is, therefore, more affected by solar energetic particles \citep{usoskin_GRL_SCR06}.
+Modern models \citep{webber03,webber07,usoskin_7Be_08,kovaltsov10} are based on a full Monte-Carlo simulation of the atmospheric cascade, using improved cross sections.
+The global production rate of \super{10}Be is about 0.02\,--\,0.03~atoms~\cms \citep{masarik99, webber07, kovaltsov10}, which is lower than that for \super{14}C by two orders of magnitude (about 2~atoms~\cms; see Section~\ref{S:14C_pro}).
+The yield function of \super{10}Be production is shown in Figure~\ref{Fig:yield}A and the differential production rate in Figure~\ref{Fig:yield}B. One can see that the peak of \super{10}Be sensitivity, especially in polar regions, is shifted towards lower energies (below 1~GeV) compared with a neutron monitor.
+This implies that the \super{10}Be isotope is relatively more sensitive to less energetic CR and is, therefore, more affected by solar energetic particles \citep{usoskin_GRL_SCR06}.
+Comparison of model computations with direct beryllium production experiments \citep{usoskin_7Be_08, kovaltsov10}, and also the results of modelling of the short-living \super{7}Be isotope \citep{usoskin_7Be_09} suggest that some numerical models \citep{masarik99, webber03, webber07} tend to underestimate the production.